mallocode300/breakout_game/README.md

 # Breakout Game

-A classic Breakout arcade game implemented in Python using Pygame.
+A classic Breakout arcade game implemented in Python using Pygame, with a JavaScript version for web deployment.

 ## Features